loudcricketts/music2video/README.md

                         Use the specified container format (mkv is a good choice) --end-padding PADDING_IN_SECONDS
-                        Add extra time to the end of the video
+                        Add extra time to the end of the video --verbosity VERBOSITY_LEVEL
+                        How verbose to print (between 0 and 3) --timestamps BOOL     Show timestamps on output (default True)
 ```

 ## Planned Features